iszczesniak/cpp/references/index.md

 Every reference (not only the const reference) cannot rebind to a new expression.
-A reference can only be initialized, i.e., bound to an expression.
+A reference can only be initialized, i.e., bound to an expression once.
 Such rebinding would be required in the assignment operator of a class-type, which has a reference member field, as in this example: